CognitoIdentityProvider / Client / initiate_auth

 CognitoIdentityProvider.Client.initiate_auth(**kwargs)#

-Initiates sign-in for a user in the Amazon Cognito user directory.
+Declares an authentication flow and initiates sign-in for a user in the Amazon Cognito user directory.
+Amazon Cognito might respond with an additional challenge or an AuthenticationResult that contains the outcome of a successful authentication.
 You can’t sign in a user with a federated IdP with InitiateAuth.
-For more information, see Adding user pool sign-in through a third party.
+For more information, see Authentication.

 Note